-- a.
-Recipients are deemed to live within the public transit system service are when they reside within 3/4 mile of a transit stop.
-If the recipient qualifies for public paratransit service and this is available in the area where the recipient resides, the recipient is deemed to live within the public transit area, whether or not the recipient resides within 3/4 mile of the transit stop. - b.
-Recipients who do not have free transportation available must ride fixedroute public transit unless they reside outside the service area or their medical appointment is outside of the service area; they are assessed to be medically unable to board, disembark, or ride buses; or public transit buses cannot accommodate the recipient's wheelchair or other medical equipment that must accompany the recipient in transit. - c.
+- c.
 Recipients who reside within the service area of the public transit system and are assessed to be unable to ride fixed-route buses will be referred for assessment for public paratransit services.
-If qualified for public paratransit services, the recipient will be required to ride only public transit services unless travelling to a destination that is outside the public transit system service area.
+If qualified for public paratransit services, the recipient will be required to ride only public transit services, unless traveling to a destination that is outside the public transit system service area.
 If traveling outside of the paratransit service area, the recipient's transport must be authorized by the NET broker. - d.
-A recipient who requires frequent travel on fixed route transit will be provided with a multiple ride pass, when this is cost effective.
+A recipient who requires frequent travel on fixed route transit will be provided with a multiple-ride pass, when this is cost effective.
 Recipients who are issued passes by the NET broker may use them for purposes other than accessing medical services, as long as this does not incur additional costs to the Medicaid program. - 1.
 If a recipient who is qualified for public transit level of service requires transport to a medical appointment that is not accessible by public transit, the recipient must receive specific authorization for the transport from the NET broker, who will require evidence of medical necessity for the trip and verify that the recipient is accessing the nearest appropriate provider.
 Recipients have freedom of choice when selecting medical providers but are only eligible for NET to access these services if using the nearest appropriate provider.
 The nearest health care provider or facility is not always the most appropriate.
 The NET broker should consider existing relationships between the recipient and their medical provider, or appointment availability, when the provider is within a reasonable distance.
 The DHCFP will assist the NET broker in making these decisions.
-The NET broker will assign the recipient to ride with the least expensive transportation provider available.
+The NET broker will assign the recipient to ride with the least expensive transportation provider available. - 2.
+Recipients are required to comply with all policy and rules of the public transit system.
+Recipients who are suspended from service by public transit agencies because of recipient misbehavior, persistent no-shows, or failure to cancel rides in a timely manner are ineligible for other NET services unless they can provide medical evidence that their inability to access medical care during the suspension period will result in serious exacerbation of their medical condition or pose an unacceptable risk to their general health.
+Recipients who have been suspended will not be provided NET for routine medical appointments.
+Recipients who have been suspended must exhaust the public transit system appeal process before being assessed for another level of service.
+Recipients who are suspended indefinitely from public transit will be suspended indefinitely from access to NET, except in cases where they can provide medical evidence that their inability to access medical care will result in serious exacerbation of their medical condition or pose an unacceptable risk to their general health.

-DRAFT MTL 06/16 OL DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES
+MTL 06/16 DIVISION OF HEALTH CARE FINANCING AND POLICY Section: 1904 MEDICAID SERVICES MANUAL Subject: NET SERVICES